 You will generally see an NPK ratio on the label such as 7:4:7, for example.
-This is the percentage of nitrogen, phosphorus, and potassium in the product.
+This is the product's percentage of nitrogen, phosphorus, and potassium.
 These ratios vary from product to product, but as a rule, you want to avoid anything with high percentages.
 This is often reserved for cheap synthetic products that offer a quick fix.

 What are alternatives to fertiliser?

 There are alternatives to packets of fertiliser if you want more natural ingredients: